pato/patOS/REPORT.md

 ## Keyboard Driver

-In order to compliment the support for the VGA, I also implemented a full keyboard driver, with support for all alphanumeric characters, as well as well as punctuation and extra characters.
+In order to compliment the support for the VGA, I also implemented a full keyboard driver, with support for all alphanumeric characters, as well as punctuation and extra characters.
+Finally I also added support for the function keys which serve as a way of selecting which window has focus.

+## Libwin - User Library

+In order to expose all the features of my window manager and graphical support to user programs, I created libwin, an accompany user library.
+Distributed as a header file and assembly implementation, it allows user programs to interact with the window system.

+The list of system calls is as follows:

+`win_req(const char* name)`

+Request a window with the specified name

+`win_color(int color)`

+Set the foreground color for subsequent text (16 bit color code)

+`win_cursor(int r, int c)`

+Draw the cursor

+`win_clear()`

+Clear your window

+`win_height()`

+Get your window height

+`win_width()`

+Get your window width

+### Upgraded Shell

+As an example of how easy it is to incorporate the window system into existing user-level applications, I demonstrated an upgraded version of our shell.
+By calling `win_req("shell")` at the start of main, the system will create a window for the shell and automatically route all outcoming characters to the correct window.
+Including the headers and adding that line are the only modifications required to fully support the window system.
+However, I also added colored output using the `win_color` system call, to differentiate between the shell prompt, user input, informational output, and errors.
+Additionally, I modified the shell to spawn and disown additional shells as well as added the ability to exit a shell.

+### Welcome Program

+As another example of the versatility of the user library and window program I wrote another demo program which uses the `win_req` and `win_color` system calls to draw a welcome message to screen

+### Clear program